KaruleanDEV/FHQueue/README.md

 ## FHQueue
 + Before you continue
 The API has been removed so this no longer works for it intended purposes.
+If you're using this as an example please note that
 Grafana Cloud has depreciated Grafana Agent.
 Please refer to the new documentation.

 + A Backend API scrapper to tracked map queue data.